Cambodia–United States relations: Present status

 Since 2017, relations between the two countries have grown increasingly strained under calls by the United States to halt what it says is significant democratic backsliding and closer military ties with the People's Republic of China.
-According to the US State Department, the Cambodian government's crackdown on journalists, human rights activists, and political opposition has transformed the country from a developing democracy inclusive of independent media to a "de facto one-party—and increasingly authoritarian—state intolerant of dissent."
+According to the U.S. State Department, the Cambodian government's crackdown on journalists, human rights activists, and political opposition has transformed the country from a developing democracy inclusive of independent media to a "de facto one-party—and increasingly authoritarian—state intolerant of dissent."
 In late 2017, the government of Cambodia banned the Cambodia National Rescue Party (CNRP), the nation's largest opposition party, short of the 2018 national assembly election, clearing the way for the ruling Cambodian People's Party (CPP) which prompted the United States to impose sanctions on senior Cambodian officials in hopes of reversing the nation's apparent descent into authoritarianism.

-Of further concern to the United States, Cambodia has greatly reduced its military partnership with the US and strengthened its military ties with China.
+Of further concern to the United States, Cambodia has greatly reduced its military partnership with the U.S. and strengthened its military ties with China.
 In 2017, Cambodia suspended all combined military operations with the United States and began training with the People's Liberation Army (PLA).
 In 2019, the Wall Street Journal published a report detailing a secret deal between Beijing and Phnom Penh to allow the stationing of PLA troops at Ream Naval Base.
 In 2020, Cambodia demolished a Cambodian Navy tactical headquarters funded and built by the United States and after broke ground on the new Beijing-funded Ream Naval Base.
 At the groundbreaking ceremony, Wang Wentian, China's ambassador to Cambodia, announced that the project would deepen the "iron-clad partnership" between the two nation's militaries.
 Souring military and political relations with the Washington and improving relations with Beijing have caused many to speculate that Cambodia views China as a closer ally.

+Following the 2023 general election, the U.S. took steps to impose visa restrictions on individuals it deemed had "undermined democracy" and also implemented a pause of certain foreign assistance programs.
+The U.S. State Department also named jailed union leader Chhim Sithar as one of its Human Rights Defender Award recipients for 2023.
+She is the first Cambodian to receive this award.